Quadro FX 1800 vs GeForce GTX 670

 The GeForce GTX 670 is our recommended choice as it beats the Quadro FX 1800 in performance tests.

-Be aware that GeForce GTX 670 is a desktop card while Quadro FX 1800 is a workstation one.
+Be aware that GeForce GTX 670 is a desktop graphics card while Quadro FX 1800 is a workstation one.

 Vote for your favorite